top of page

 "I'm a great masseuse," she said, looking me directly in the eye and smiling.

 "I'd love one," I responded.
 "Why don't you come on up to my cottage and we'll have some tea.
-We can watch the sunset and afterwards you can give me that massage."
+We can watch the sunset, and afterward, you can give me that massage."

 We did.
 What followed was an entry into the underworld of emotions, a passage into shadows and into things that are always hidden and yet revealed at the same time.
 What followed was an experience of the benign power of darkness, the sweetness of pain and the healing wound of a dilemma of feeling.
 What followed was a revelation of the world of erotic irony.